 The ways by which you can overcome your criminal inadmissibility to Canada are different depending on where you were convicted of an offence.
-An individual who is not a citizen of Canada and has been convicted of a crime in a country other than Canada can overcome their inadmissibility with a Temporary Residence Permit or Criminal Rehabilitation.
+An individual who is not a citizen of Canada and has been convicted of a crime in a country other than Canada can overcome their inadmissibility with a Temporary Resident Permit or Criminal Rehabilitation.
 However, those options are not available to a foreign citizen who is convicted of committing a crime inside Canadian territory.

 Some convictions in Canada are never eligible for Record Suspension.
 If you have been convicted of more than three indictable offences which carry with them a prison sentence of two years or more each, you cannot receive a Record Suspension.
 Likewise, sexual offences involving a child also are not considered for Record Suspension.